jayveedee/7Kabale/README.md

 # 7-Kabal (Solitaire / Klondike)

-This program is used to play Top-Down solitaire game by using Computer Vision & Machine Learning
+7-kabal is used to play a game of Top-Down solitaire with the use of Computer Vision & Machine Learning

 ## Getting Started

-If you want to start playing a game og Klondike on your own PC, there are a couple of prerequisites that need to be installed and ready to use before you go any further.
-The instructions listed below should work with Windows, though with Linux and Mac tweaking may be required.
+If you want to run the project on your own PC, there are a couple of prerequisites that are required before you go any further.

+The instructions listed below should work with Windows, though with Linux and Mac some tweaking may be required.

 ### Prerequisites

-First of all, you need a CUDA compatible GPU and the drivers that are compatible with TensorFlow 1.15.2
+First of all, you need a CUDA compatible GPU, the CUDA driver & cuDNN library which is compatible with TensorFlow 1.15.2

 [Check CUDA compatibility](https://developer.nvidia.com/cuda-gpus)